-After discussing the different generation and breaking mechanisms of the main vortical structures associated with the temporal modes obtained by HODMD, the STKD algorithm is applied to these modes in order to obtain the spatio-temporal modes, with the aim of understanding the mentioned mechanisms and how they link with the physics of the problem.
+After discussing the different possible generation and breaking mechanisms of the main vortical structures associated with the temporal modes obtained by HODMD, the STKD algorithm is applied to these modes in order to obtain the spatio-temporal modes, with the aim of understanding more in detail the mentioned mechanisms and how they link with the physics of the problem.

-As already shown in \S~\ref{sec: STKD methodology}, mode expansion can be applied to different spatial directions.
-In this work, we analyze both the streamwise and spanwise directions.
-Once the STKD is applied to the temporal HODMD modes, we obtain a spectrum of the spatio-temporal modes as can be seen in the Fig.~\ref{fig: STKD spectrum} for both directions, where the modes obtained for the $x$-direction will be called X modes and the ones obtained in the $z$-direction will be the Z modes.
-As it is shown in this figure, the dominant wave-number is $\alpha_m=0.6$ for the X modes, and $\beta_m=2.2$ for the Z modes.
-In general, the spatial modes obtained from the A modes have lower amplitude than the ones obtained from the B modes.
-After studying the results obtained from the spatio-temporal modes, it can be observed that the X modes are connected to the mechanisms of the breaking process and the Z modes showed the results of these mechanisms.
+As already shown in \S\,\ref{sec: STKD methodology}, the modal expansion can be applied to different spatial directions and, in this work, we analyze both the streamwise and spanwise components.
+Once the STKD is applied to the temporal HODMD modes, we obtain a spectrum of the spatio-temporal modes as can be seen in the Fig.~\ref{fig: STKD spectrum} for both directions, where the modes obtained for the $x$-direction are called X modes and the ones obtained in the $z$-direction are the Z modes.
+The dominant wavenumbers are $\alpha_m=0.6$ for the X modes, and $\beta_m=2.2$ for the Z modes.
+In general, it can be observed that the spatial modes obtained from the A modes have lower amplitude than the ones obtained from the B modes.
+After studying the results obtained from the spatio-temporal modes, it can be observed that the X modes are connected to the mechanisms of the breaking process and the Z modes show the resulting structures from these breaking mechanisms.